dougeby/IntuneDocs/InTuneDocs/DeployUse/azure-portal-for-microsoft-intune-mam-policies.md

 ---

 # Azure portal for Microsoft Intune MAM policies
-## Using the Azure portal
+## Use the Azure portal
 The Azure portal lets you create and manage mobile app management (MAM) policies.

 Azure portal supports creating MAM policies for:
-- Apps running on devices enrolled and managed in Intune.
+- Apps running on devices **enrolled and managed in Intune**.
-- Apps running on devices that are not enrolled in any MDM solution.
+- Apps running on devices that are **not enrolled** in any MDM solution.
-- Apps running on devices that are enrolled in a third-party MDM solution.
+- Apps running on devices that are **enrolled in a third-party MDM solution**.

 >[!IMPORTANT]